Orthopedic Spine Surgeon Delray Beach

 - Spinal infections

-Minimally invasive spine surgery (MISS) has been used successfully for a range of degenerative, traumatic and deformity related conditions.
+Minimally invasive spine surgery (MISS) has been used successfully to treat a range of degenerative, traumatic and deformity related conditions.
 It has several advantages over traditional open surgical approaches.
 However, not every patient is a candidate for a minimally invasive approach for spine surgery.
-To determine if this might be the best option, you will need a detailed evaluation with our spine expert Dr. Hepler.
+To determine if this might be the best option, you will need a detailed evaluation from our spine expert Dr. Hepler.
 View a full list of conditions he treats.

 Are all conditions treated with surgery?

-The treatment option selected will depend on several factor, such as the type of condition, the severity of the condition, and the state of the patient.
+The treatment option selected will depend on several factors, such as the type of condition, the severity of the condition, and the state of the patient.
 Treatment options are both surgical and non-surgical.
 We also offer spinal injections as one of the non-surgical treatment options:

 - trigger point injections